agude/agude.github.io/_posts/2017-08-09-lab41_matching_cars_with_siamese_networks.md

 {% include lead_image.html %}

 Lab41 just finished [**Pelops**][pelops], a _vehicle re-identification
 project_ using data from fixed video cameras.
-Last time I talked about "chipping", that is extracting an image of a vehicle from a frame of video automatically.
+[Last time I talked about "chipping"][chipping], that is extracting an image of a vehicle from a frame of video automatically.
 We found that background subtraction worked OK based on the small amount of labeled data we had.

 [pelops]: https://github.com/Lab41/pelops
+[chipping]: {% post_url 2017-08-07-lab41_object_localization_without_deep_learning %}

 In this post I'll go over the rest of the pipeline: **feature extraction** and **vehicle matching**.